Propaganda model: Sourcing

 The third of Herman and Chomsky's five filters relates to the sourcing of mass media news: "The mass media are drawn into a symbiotic relationship with powerful sources of information by economic necessity and reciprocity of interest."
-Even large media corporations such as the BBC cannot afford to place reporters everywhere.
+Herman and Chomsky argue that large media corporations such as the BBC cannot afford to place reporters everywhere.
 They concentrate their resources where news stories are likely to happen: the White House, the Pentagon, 10 Downing Street and other central news "terminals".
 Although British newspapers may occasionally complain about the "spin-doctoring" of New Labour, for example, they are dependent upon the pronouncements of "the Prime Minister's personal spokesperson" for government news.
 Business corporations and trade organizations are also trusted sources of stories considered newsworthy.
 Editors and journalists who offend these powerful news sources, perhaps by questioning the veracity or bias of the furnished material, can be threatened with the denial of access to their media life-blood - fresh news.
-Thus, the media has become reluctant to run articles that will harm corporate interests that provide them with the resources that they depend upon.
+Thus, the media are reluctant to run articles that will harm corporate interests that provide them with the resources that they depend upon.

 This relationship also gives rise to a "moral division of labor" where "officials have and give the facts" and "reporters merely get them".
 Journalists are then supposed to adopt an uncritical attitude that makes it possible for them to accept corporate values without experiencing cognitive dissonance.

 Flak

-The fourth filter is 'flak' (not to be confused with flack which means promoters or publicity agents), described by Herman and Chomsky as 'negative responses to a media statement or [TV or radio] program.
-It may take the form of letters, telegrams, phone calls, petitions, lawsuits, speeches and Bills before Congress and other modes of complaint, threat and punitive action'.
+The fourth filter is 'flak' (not to be confused with flack which means promoters or publicity agents), described by Herman and Chomsky as "negative responses to a media statement or [TV or radio] program [that] may take the form of letters, telegrams, phone calls, petitions, lawsuits, speeches and bills before Congress and other modes of complaint, threat and punitive action".
 Business organizations regularly come together to form flak machines.
 An example is the US-based Global Climate Coalition (GCC), comprising fossil fuel and automobile companies such as Exxon, Texaco and Ford.
 The GCC was conceived by Burson-Marsteller, one of the world's largest public relations companies, to attack the credibility of climate scientists and 'scare stories' about global warming.

 For Chomsky and Herman "flak" refers to negative responses to a media statement or program.
 The term "flak" has been used to describe what Chomsky and Herman see as efforts to discredit organizations or individuals who disagree with or cast doubt on the prevailing assumptions which Chomsky and Herman view as favorable to established power (e.g., "The Establishment").
 Unlike the first three "filtering" mechanisms—which are derived from analysis of market mechanisms—flak is characterized by concerted efforts to manage public information.